-Our Child Life Advanced Standing program is designed for Certified Child Life Specialists who are seeking a master’s degree and who want strengthen their knowledge and practice.
+Our Child Life Advanced Standing Program is designed for Certified Child Life Specialists who are seeking a master’s degree and who want to strengthen their knowledge and practice.

 You will deepen and grow your advocacy skills as you provide family-centered care in healthcare and community settings.
 Coursework will prepare you to:

 - Strengthen your skills in leadership, supervision, and program development.